-- If a referral is made, children's social care will then make enquiries to determine whether any of the children involved are in need of protection or other services. - Where statutory assessments are appropriate, the College Group (especially the Safeguarding and mental health coordinator/ designated safeguarding lead or a deputy) should be working alongside, and cooperating with, the relevant lead social worker.
+- If a referral is made, children's social care will then make enquiries to determine whether any of the children involved are in need of protection or other services. - Where statutory assessments are appropriate, the College Group (especially the Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead should be working alongside, and cooperating with, the relevant lead social worker.
 Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator(s) and any other children that require support. - The College Group should not wait for the outcome (or even the start) of a children's social care investigation before protecting the victim and other learners in the College Group.
-It will be important for the Safeguarding and mental health coordinator /designated safeguarding lead (or a deputy) to work closely with children's social care (and other agencies as required) to ensure any actions the College Group takes do not jeopardise a statutory investigation.
+It will be important for the Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead to work closely with children's social care (and other agencies as required) to ensure any actions the College Group takes do not jeopardise a statutory investigation.
 A risk assessment may help inform any decision.
 Consideration of safeguarding the victim, alleged perpetrator(s), any other children directly involved in the safeguarding report and all learners at the College Group should be immediate. - In some cases, children's social care will review the evidence and decide a statutory intervention is not appropriate.
-The College Group (generally led by the Safeguarding and mental health coordinator /designated safeguarding lead or a deputy) should be prepared to refer again if they believe the child remains in immediate danger or at risk of harm.
-If a statutory assessment is not appropriate, the Safeguarding and mental health coordinator /designated safeguarding lead (or a deputy) should consider other support mechanisms such as early help, specialist support and pastoral support. - Whatever the response, it should be under-pinned by the principle that there is a zerotolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).
+The College Group (generally led by the Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead should be prepared to refer again if they believe the child remains in immediate danger or at risk of harm.
+If a statutory assessment is not appropriate, the Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead should consider other support mechanisms such as early help, specialist support and pastoral support. - Whatever the response, it should be under-pinned by the principle that there is a zerotolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).